Spider Baby: Remake

+It was announced in 2023 that filmmaker Dustin Ferguson acquired the rights to Spider Baby and planned to produce a remake.
+The remake premiered at the Frida Cinema in Santa Ana, CA on October 31, 2023.

 Preservation and archival status

 In 2012, the film was preserved by the Academy Film Archive, using the original camera negative.
 A new fine grain master positive, new duplicate negative and new prints were created, as well as analog and digital soundtrack masters.